AgnitumuS/ubjs/CONTRIBUTING.md

  See [only-explicit-updates options explanation](https://github.com/staltz/lerna/blob/master/README.md#--only-explicit-updates)

 # Installing packages
-Create file .npmrc with next content:
+Create the `.npmrc` file with the following content:

     @unitybase:registry=https://registry.unitybase.info/
     @ub-e:registry=https://registry.unitybase.info/
     @ub-d:registry=https://registry.unitybase.info/

 This set a registry for a UnityBase scope.
-Now you can install packages:
+Now install packages:

     npm install @unitybase/ub --save

 # Manage a remote server using console
-Usually we manage a windows-based enviromnent using Remote Desktop Connection (log in to the GUI mode and use a mouse to do somethoing).
+Usually we manage a windows-based environment using Remote Desktop Connection (log in to the GUI mode and use a mouse to do something).
-This is slow and non-scailable way.
-Below we describe a "unix way" of remote server managment.
+This is a slow and a non-scalable way.
+Below we describe a "unix way" of remote server management.

 ## Console - a right way
-  We strongly recommend to use a Far Manager + ConEmu instead of Explorer + cmd:
+  We strongly recommend using a Far Manager + ConEmu instead of Explorer + cmd:

   - install a [Far Manager](https://www.farmanager.com/download.php?l=en)
   - install a [ConEmu](https://conemu.github.io/) to the same folder where Far is installed